idooo/teaparty2/README.md

 ### Creating new widgets

-To create new widget, please read [this post](https://github.com/idooo/teaparty2/wiki/Creating-widgets) in wiki.
+To create a new widget, please read [this post](https://github.com/idooo/teaparty2/wiki/Creating-widgets) in wiki.

 ### License